dbrovml/my-scrapers/README.md

-This repo contains scripts for scraping data from several resources to be used for machine learning and data science pet projects.
+This repo contains data scraping scripts to be used for machine learning and data science pet projects. <br>
+Currently there are two scrapers:
+- [www.wikiart.org]: ~ 180 000 images of artworks along with available metadata, e.g. author, genre, style, etc.
+- [www.sreality.cz]: ~ 5 000 for sale local property profiles along with detailed apartment metadata and price.
+This resambles the Boston Housing dataset localized for Prague.